What is the Great Migration?

 Day 4 – Central Serengeti – Western Serengeti

-6 Day Serengeti migration safari
+6 Day Serengeti wildebeest Migration safari

 After breakfast we head towards the western reaches of the Serengeti National Park, also known as the Western Corridor.
 We will do a game drive en-route from the Seronera area to the Western Corridor area.